 While it takes very little time to rack up thousands of dollars in debt, those high-interest charges prevent many from paying that debt off anytime soon.
 If your debt load stretches across multiple cards and loans, you’re most likely making multiple high-interest payments each month.

-To get that debt paid off faster and free up monthly cash flow in your budget, consider consolidating multiple high-interest cards and loans into one low-rate loan or line of credit.
+To get that debt paid off faster and free up monthly cash flow in your budget, consider consolidating multiple high-interest cards and loans into one monthly payment.
 Not only will this help to make your debt more manageable, but the money you free up can also then be put towards future goals (such as saving for a down payment on a home, taking a deferred salary leave to travel the world, or to add to your pension income in retirement).

 You’ve had a long, stressful day at school—nothing like a bit of retail therapy to make you feel better, right?